developersu/mplayer4anime/Readme.md

 ## Requirements

-JRE 11 (v8 before v0.12 +JavaFX For example, in Debian Stretch you should install 'openjfx' package.) should be installed on your PC.
+JRE (v8 before v0.12 +JavaFX, in Debian Stretch you should install 'openjfx' package.) should be installed on your PC.
+In new versions it should be JRE 8+.

 ## Usage